gemoc/ICSA2017Tutorial/readme.md

 #### Testing the execution of the model with its new semantics

 ⛔ The solution of the previous step is available from the folder [2.4-sirius-start](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.4-sirius-start).
-Please download it and let's run the modelling workbench on top of these projects.
+Please download it and let's run the modeling workbench on top of these projects.

 Create a FSM model with two steps and one transition.
 Create a variable `a` with `1` as an initial step.
 Create a guard associated to the transition that checks whether `a == 1`.
 Create an action that assigns `2` to the variable `a`.

 ![](figs/23-extended-model.png)

-Let's debug this model!
+Let's debug/animate this model!

 1. Create the debug configuration